eranha/jwt-authn-poc/README.md

 ### GCE Identity Token
 ```
-# issue an identity otekn in GCE and save it in token.txt file
+# issue an identity identity in GCE and save it in token.txt file
 token = File.open('token.txt').read

 # decode the token without veiriicaiton to extract the `kid` header claim